Skip to main content

 To configure userName mapping:

-1. Go to LinearB application in Okta.
+1. Go to the LinearB application in Okta.

 2. Click General > SAML Settings > Edit.